DomWilliams0/name-needed/.planning/active.md

 * [X] reintegrate society job with activity
 * [X] consider removing unnecessary Arc and thread safety from single threaded runtime
 * [X] cancelling/interrupting of current activity
-* [ ] refactor event queue consumption to not require event cloning
+* [X] refactor event queue consumption to not require event cloning (actually not possible)
-	* [ ] also dont expect immediate unsubscription from event
+	* [X] also dont expect immediate unsubscription from event
 * [ ] avoid unconditional cloning of taskref during runtime polling
 * [ ] ensure extra events in queue after unsubscripting/switching task are not a problem
 * [ ] add safe !Send wrappers for component references that can't be held across awaits in activities